asdf-format/asdf/docs/asdf/arrays.rst

 file.
 By definition, it must be the last block in the file.

-To use streaming, rather than including a Numpy array object in the tree, you include a `asdf.Stream` object which sets up the structure of the streamed data, but will not write out the actual content.
+To use streaming, rather than including a Numpy array object in the tree, you include a `asdf.tags.core.Stream` object which sets up the structure of the streamed data, but will not write out the actual content.
 The file handle's ``write`` method is then used to manually write out the binary data.

 .. runcode::

+   from asdf import AsdfFile
-   from asdf import AsdfFile, Stream import numpy as np
+   from asdf.tags.core import Stream import numpy as np

    tree = {